Superbug fungus cases rose dramatically during pandemic

 It was first identified in Japan in 2009 and has been seen in more and more countries.
 The first U.S. case occurred in 2013, but it was not reported until 2016.
 That year, U.S. health officials reported 53 cases.

-The new study founds cases have continued to shoot up, rising to 476 in 2019, to 756 in 2020, and then to 1,471 in 2021.
+The new study found cases have continued to shoot up, rising to 476 in 2019, to 756 in 2020, and then to 1,471 in 2021.
 Doctors have also detected the fungus on the skin of thousands of other patients, making them a transmission risk to others.

 Many of the first U.S. cases were infections that had been imported from abroad, but now most infections are spread within the U.S., the authors noted.